Rwanda Explores Roc Nation Partnership as It Deepens Its Sports and Tourism Strategy

 Photo: Rwanda Development Board

-The Rwanda Development Board (RDB), in collaboration with the Rwanda Convention Bureau and the Ministry of Sports, is exploring a potential strategic partnership with Roc Nation - the global entertainment and sports company founded by Jay-Z. In early 2026, RDB CEO Jean-Guy K. Afrika and senior government officials met with Roc Nation executives, including Michael Yormark, President of Roc Nation Sports International, to assess collaboration opportunities across sport, entertainment, and tourism.
+The Rwanda Development Board (RDB), in collaboration with the Rwanda Convention Bureau and the Ministry of Sports, is exploring a potential strategic partnership with Roc Nation - the global entertainment and sports company founded by Shawn “Jay-Z” Carter.
+In early 2026, RDB CEO Jean-Guy K. Afrika and senior government officials met with Roc Nation executives, including Michael Yormark, President of Roc Nation Sports International, to assess collaboration opportunities across sport, entertainment, and tourism.

 While exploratory, the discussions indicates an ambition that extends well beyond a conventional sponsorship agreement - reflecting Rwanda's continued evolution toward sport and entertainment as instruments of structured economic policy.